sandysanthosh/Okta-Spring-Boot/README.md

-# Okta is a cloud identity and access management (IAM) platform that can be integrated with a Spring Boot application for authentication and authorization.
+# Okta is a cloud identity and access management (IAM)

+Okta platform that can be integrated with a Spring Boot application for authentication and authorization.

 Here are the steps to configure Okta in a Spring Boot application: